cypherean/msteams/README.md

 You can test it at : https://cypher.sckr.me

-SUbmission for Microsoft Engage Program 2021.
+Submission for Microsoft Engage Program 2021.
 Built using React, Firebase and Openvidu.

 ## Instructions